The resummation model in FLAMINGO: precisely predicting matter power suppression from observed halo baryon fractions: Acknowledgements

 \section{Acknowledgements}

 We thank Jaime Salcido for providing the baryon fractions and Monte Carlo errors derived from \citet{Akino2022}, converted to the D3A cosmology.
 We thank Ajay Dev for providing the baryon fractions and percentiles derived from the combined dataset of \citet{Dev2024} and a useful discussion on their cosmological and mass definition dependencies.
+We also thank the anonymous referee for their useful comments, which have led to the improvement of this manuscript.

 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.